applebee1558/ProtoSmasher-Docs/docs/Libraries/websocket.md

 ```lua
 variant WebSocket.new(string Address)
 ```
-Creates a new WebSocket object pointing at the given address and returns it.
+Creates a new WebSocket object pointing at the given address and returns it. wss:// will crash at the moment, just use ws:// until slappy fixes it.

 ## Class Methods